gmirsky/snowflake-terraform-demonstrator/README.md

-# snowflake-terraform-demonstrator

-Snowflake Database Terraform Demonstrator
+# Snowflake Terraform Demonstrator

-DO NOT USE

-Work halted due to the instability of the Snowflake provider giving inconsistent results between Azure and AWS.
+A simple Snowflake Terraform demonstrator.

+This repository is still be developed.